lumeland/blog/posts/lume-2.md

 ### DOM types

 Lume uses [`deno-dom`](https://github.com/b-fuze/deno-dom) to manipulate the HTML pages.
-It's an awesome package but it uses its own types and that's not very ergonomic.
+It's an awesome package but it uses its types and that's not very ergonomic.
 Let's see this example:

 ```js
 import type { Element } "lume/deps/dom.ts";